-If you are looking for a restaurant recommendation that accommodates all cuisine requests, I highly recommend Varadeo.
+If you are looking for a restaurant recommendation that accommodates all cuisine requests, I highly recommend Varadero.

-The colorful décor, fresh fish and pitchers of Mojitos at Varadeo made it a perfect spot for a relaxing Sunday afternoon lunch.
+The colorful décor, fresh fish and pitchers of Mojitos at Varadero made it a perfect spot for a relaxing Sunday afternoon lunch.

 8. Bring Hand Sanitizer and Toilet Paper